mikepziegler/tgmap/README.md

 ```

 To draw the shapes, I have to select the element in the html and make two variables.
-The variable "svg" draws those shapes and "graph" will be used, when the mouse is hovering over a shape.
+The variable "svg" draws those shapes and "graph" will be used when the mouse is hovering on a shape.
 ```
 var svg = d3.select("#graph").append("svg")
     .attr("width", width)